-The paper is structured as follows: in section 2 the mathematical framework of piecewise analytical solutions of the water balance equation for a cascade of catchment and river network storages is presented.
-It also contains the description of observables, which allow to compare calculated and measured values.
+The paper is structured as follows: Section 2 presents the mathematical framework of piecewise analytical solutions of the water balance equation for a cascade of catchment and river network storages.
+It also contains the description of observables, which permit the comparison of calculated and measured values.
 The Single Storage approach is handled as the specific case for a negligible river network time constant.
 In section 3, the properties of the Cascaded Storage approach and its impact on the performance of the parameter optimization are described for synthetic recharge data and compared to the “Single Storage” approach..
 In section 4 the approach is applied to data from the Amazon basin and evaluated versus measurements of GRACE mass, river runoff and flood area from GIEMS.
 Conclusions are drawn and discussed in section 5 and an outlook on future investigations and possibilities is given in section 6.

 2 Mathematical framework